justinmboucher/focusflow/README.md

 # Welcome to FocusFlow!
 Team Focus Management App

+**This is currently in development!
+At this point, this app will not work properly**

 FocusFlow allows a manager to create and prioritize activities for their staff.
 Whether the activitity is associated to development, operations, or even personal activities, FocusFlow will track all activities and provide the manager a holistic view of project completion.